 6. Keep everyone in the loop

-As you begin to receive donations, your supporters will be hungry for information about your fundraiser.
+As you begin to receive donations, your supporters will be curious about how you’re doing.
 Have their donations been helpful?
 Are the medical treatments going well?
 You can answer these questions through updates.

 You can use updates as an opportunity to share progress, setbacks, or words of gratitude that will keep your supporters engaged with your cause.
 Not sure the best way to write a compelling update?
 Read our blog post How to Write a Fundraiser Update.